-Once you have worked with Paintshop Pro for a while, you likely have found some details in the customization of your workspace that will suit your own work flow.
+Once you have worked with PaintShop Pro for a while, you likely have found some details in the customization of your workspace that will suit your own workflow.
 Can you improve on it?
 Possible.
-Maybe there are some basic customisation that you don't know about, you never thought of.
-But if you are new to using Paintshop Pro, here are a few pointers to get started.
+Maybe there is some basic customization that you don't know about, you never thought of.
+But if you are new to using PaintShop Pro, here are a few pointers to get started.

 Get to the right tab

 The first time you start PaintShop Pro, it will open in the Manage tab.
 That is likely not the tab you will use the most often, especially if you use PSP for editing.
 On the top, you will see those three tabs: Manage, Adjust and Edit.
 Click on the Edit tab to access it.
 In order to always start on the Edit tab next time you start your PSP, go to File > Preferences > General Program Preferences and under Default Launch Workspace and click on the Edit radio button

 Clear your space

 By default, when you install PaintShop Pro, you will get a work area that is full of palettes and toolbars.
 Do you need them all?
 Maybe, but they tend to take up a lot of valuable space for you to work.
 That being said, choose which ones you need and which ones you can remove.
 Even if you MIGHT use them again later, you always have the option to put them back.
 To start, I tend to remove the Organizer and the Learning center palettes.

 You might want to hide different palettes but those are the ones I tend to discard.
 In addition, you can also choose to auto-hide palettes when you are not using them.
 Simply click on the pin icon and the palette will hide when you are not using it, and if you need it, hover over it and it will reappear.
 That is faster than having to go back to View > Palette > Material to get access to it

 Change the color